jonasbjurel/shellyShedder/README.md

 Eache element is represented by a JSON object with key:value pairs:<br>
 { addr: "localhost", gen: 2, type: "relay", id: 3, shed: true, measure: true } <br>

-  * **addr**: Represents the IP address of the shelly device to participate in the shedding group.
+  * **addr**: Defines the IP address of the shelly device to participate in the shedding group.
 If set to "localhost" the local shelly device
 (same as the script runs on) is addressed and synchronous calls will be used to operate/shed the channels, otherwise HTTP RPCs will be used causing a latency whch may call for slightly longer "scan_interval" times (see below).